ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-Repetition/source/parameters.rst

 Java however, removes the command name and only provides parameters.

 I have created a main function skeleton for you to use in your projects.
 It is set up simply and makes use of switch cases.
-You can |external_link1|.
 Let's see how it works.

-.. |external_link1| raw:: html

-   <a href="http://pastebin.com/gwSH2cEa" target="_blank">download it</a>

-.. codeinclude:: Java/Tutorials/MainParameters.java
+.. codeinclude:: Tutorials/MainParameters

 We have our main function take an array of Strings (named args).
 If that array is empty then we may or may not want to exit as we have